chrismagnacca/telemetry/README.md

 1. Add user account pages
 2. Add ability to assign users to certain rooms
+3. Switch room display from number to name
-3. Paginate the chat log to truncate the amount of messages loaded
+4. Paginate the chat log to truncate the amount of messages loaded

 ## Contributing
 To contribute,